 This is some wall.
-If nothing else, the automatic machine gun tower should convince you.
+If nothing else, the automatic machine gun tower should convince you of its impenetrability. .

 A wall lets no one in and lets no one out.
-It is only about protection and survival. it does it's job well, but unfortunately, it destroys any connection.
-It makes prisoners of everyone involved.
+It is only about protection and survival. it does its job well, but it also destroys connections making prisoners of everyone involved.

 A boundary is different.
-(This is vitally important to know if you're in a couple, or actually, in any meaningful relationship.)
+(This is so important to know if you're in a couple, or actually, in any meaningful relationship.)

 A boundary does this:

 Here's a pretty common example: You are feeling out of touch with your partner and you go to her and say, "I don't think we're doing well.
 I feel lonely and you feel really distant to me.
 I'd really like to talk about us."
 (This is the grown-up version of "You never pay attention to me and I can't believe I married a cold fish like you!")

 Let's say your partner/spouse erupts, saying, "Not this again!
 Why can't you just be happy just once!"
 (That's a wall, by the way.
 A wall of emotion.
 A wall of defensiveness.
 A wall -- because it protects them by keeping emotional connection at bay.)***

 And let's say you've got your Boundary 101 Manual firmly in hand and you respond from a place of calm--not attempting to control your partner's reaction.
 (Even though you're dismayed and disappointed by this undoubtably sucky response,.)

 This is how your boundaried response might look: